thanhtan541/telnet-openmls-demo/README.md

-# uney-chat-mls-group
+# telnet-openmls-demo

-The Group chat for Uney Chat using OpenMLS and Telnet protocol
+The Group chat using OpenMLS and Telnet protocol

 ## Installation